 When interoperating between a PDL and another PDL (unidirectionally), following fields may be considered as essential.

-PDL Identifier: Every PDL should have an Identifier - this will help in recording the identity of the ledger in the Gateway (see next section).
+PDL Identifier: Every PDL should have an Identifier - this will help in recording the identity of the ledger in the Gateway (see next clause).

 Node Identifier: A unique Node Identifier corresponding to their PDL.
 For example, a PDL Identifier XY can have a Node with Identifier XY123.

-Shareable Data Fields: Every PDL, when they want to share their data in future should specify the fields to the Gateway and the fields, they don’t intend to be share may not be revealed to the Gateway at all for security reasons.
+Shareable Data Fields: Every PDL, when they want to share their data in future should specify the fields to the Gateway and the fields, they do not intend to be share may not be revealed to the Gateway at all for security reasons.

 Referenced architecture for Unidirectional PDL access: